The Alaska Fisheries Science Center's longline survey station calendar.

 U.S. wild-caught sablefish is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

-Alaska sablefish are below target level and Pacific coast sablefish are near target level.
-Fishing rates promote population growth.
+Alaska sablefish are above target population levels.
+Pacific Coast sablefish are near target population levels, but fishing rates promote population growth.

 At recommended levels.

 The trawl, longline, and pot gear used to harvest sablefish have minimal or temporary effects on habitat.

 Regulations limit the amount of incidentally caught and discarded fish in the Alaska fishery.
 The catch shares program on the West Coast creates incentives to reduce bycatch.

 There are two stocks of sablefish: Eastern Bering Sea/Aleutian Islands/Gulf of Alaska and Pacific coast.
 According to the most recent stock assessments: